ieee-vgtc/ieeevis.org/year/2018/info/awards/test-of-time-awards.md

 SciVis currently considers 15 and 25 years prior to the current conference.

-VAST 2008: 10 Years Test of Time Award
+## VAST 2008: 10 Years Test of Time Award
+**Spatio-temporal Aggregation for Visual Analysis of Movements**

-Gennady Andrienko and Natalia Andrienko Spatio-temporal Aggregation for Visual Analysis of Movements Proc.
+Authors: Gennady Andrienko and Natalia Andrienko

+Proc.
 IEEE VAST 2008, pages 51-58, 2008.

 ## InfoVis
-**1998: An Operator Interaction Framework For Visualization Systems.
-Chi, E.H.; Riedl, J.**
+**1998: An Operator Interaction Framework For Visualization Systems**
+Authors: Chi, E.H.; Riedl, J.

+The operator interaction framework established a foundation for understanding interaction in InfoVis by characterizing actions or ‘operators’ in relation to the visualization pipeline.
+The model introduced in this work helps both system designers and end users understand and predict the effects of interaction by identifying that they occur at different levels of abstraction.
+As such, it is a foundational work contributing to the visualization reference model and it established an important basis for engineering of interaction in visualization systems.
+The paper has been extensively cited, including many recent citations, indicating its continued relevance even 20 years later.

-**2008: Effectiveness of Animation in Trend Visualization.
-George G. Robertson; Roland Fernandez; Danyel Fisher; Bongshin Lee; John T. Stasko**
+**2008: Effectiveness of Animation in Trend Visualization**
+Authors: George G. Robertson; Roland Fernandez; Danyel Fisher; Bongshin Lee; John T. Stasko

+Inspired by the Roslings’ Gapminder, Robertson et al. conducted experiments to establish whether and when the animated transitions used in Trendalyzer might be effective.
+Their comparison of three trend visualization methods found small multiples to be preferable for analysis but animation to be fastest for presentation, enjoyable, exciting and error-prone.
+These empirical findings draw attention to some of the difficult trade-offs encountered in visualization, helping designers navigate the evolving design space for exploration and communication with some confidence in knowledge of the likely implications of their decisions.
+The work itself has been widely accepted, broadly cited and applied by many in visualization design contexts.
+It has seeded follow up studies and acted as a model for the controlled empirical study of dynamic visualization in use and can inspire others to assess the efficacy of emerging visualization methods.

 ## SciVis:
+**1993: Acceleration techniques for GPU-based volume rendering**
+Authors: Jens H. Krüger; Rüdiger Westermann

-**1993:  Texture splats for 3D scalar and vector field visualization  by Crawfis and Max**
+**2003: Texture splats for 3D scalar and vector field visualization**

-**2003: Acceleration techniques for GPU-based volume rendering  by Kruger and Westermann**
+Authors: Roger Crawfis; Nelson L. Max